Guigui220D/Chip8Debug/README.md

 ![alt text](https://github.com/Guigui220D/Chip8Debug/blob/master/screenshots/blackwhite.PNG)

 **To compile**
-You need SFML Graphics, Window and System
+You need SFML Graphics, Window, System and Audio

 **To execute**
 You must specify a rom to load in the arguments